SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -RawCommand

-Uses all remaining arguments to this cmdlet as the command to run.
+Specifies that all remaining unrecognized parameters to this cmdlet are used as the command to run.

 ```yaml
 Type: SwitchParameter